MartinGeisse/mahdl-plugin/files/doc/vectors-vs-integers.md

     The arithmetic rules say: 7 + -2 = -11
 -> VHDL has distinct bit vector, signed vector and unsigned vector.
 Mixing them
     is not allowed --> also uses explicit conversion.

-HOWEVER, we also have to acknowledge that MaHDL is an "implementation HDL" that has mostly synthesizable constructs and little support for behavioral modeling.
-This is okay -- it just means that for real hardware modeling, higher-level languages are needed.
-These can use MaHDL as a synthesis step.
-A good MaHDL generation language would actually be nice to implement code generators easily.
-I still expect an implementation to contain various hand-written MaHDL modules, together with a few generated ones.